The Black Manifesto is human. Black is a symbolic colour. The Black Manifesto has to have the symbolic value

-Whatever the art form, the image must learn its public new things.
+Whatever the art form, the image must teach its public new skills.
 It must change mentalities.
 It must start a revolution.
 It must make people realize what they're doing wrong.
 It must help people evolve.
 It must trigger a process of spiritual renaissance.
 It must be different and original.
-It must be useful to the world - it must be useful in order to transform the old world into a new, improved world..
+It must be useful to the world - it must be capable of transforming and improving it.

 I explore my mind with everything inside it, every quality and every flaw that I might have, and celebrate them.
 I have a well-defined identity.
 I have a style that defines not only my work, but my whole essence.